dmolinsky/TwitchOverlaySlides/README.md

 **Slides as an overlay for Twitch streams**
 This project displays alternating prompts to encourage viewers to follow, join Discord, and subscribe.
+From a codepen I made a few years ago (https://codepen.io/Dianamolinsky/pen/MWeKLYy)

 ## Overview